ElementareTeilchen/housekeeper/README.md

 | `--dry-run`         | -     | Only pretend deletion                     | false         |
 | `--update-refindex` | -     | Automatically updates the reference index | false         |

+> Files that failed to be deleted will be written to a log file:
+`var/log/housekeeper:cleanup-missing_failed_DATE.log`.

 ### Consolidate External URLs Command

 This command searches for external URLs in the database and converts them to